 You may be expected to return to court regarding the enforcement of a child support order.
 For some, wage garnishments may be placed for current payments, as well as arrears.
 The latter could even mean an attachment to unemployment benefits, court awards and settlements, and license suspension.
 Those in substantial arrears may also be subject to incarceration.

-Whether you are due outstanding child support or owe it, Attorney Price can provide you with experienced legal advice.
+Whether you are due outstanding child support or owe it, Our Attorneys can provide you with experienced legal advice.
 Child support is vital to ensure your children have financial means to thrive.

 Are you concerned about child support? the Law Offices of DiFrancia & DeDona can assist you.
 Find out what you need to know by scheduling a complimentary consultation.
 We look forward to helping you!